Unrestricted (jus soli)

-The other two ways of acquiring citizenship being by way of descent and by way of a process called naturalization.
-These two variations of obtaining citizenship are still valid, but they involve playing an active part in getting your own citizenship rather than receiving it at the time of your birth.
+The other two ways of acquiring citizenship are descent (having a parent or grandparent who is a citizen) and naturalization (live three years with a spouse who is a citizen or live unmarried in the country for seven years).
+These two variations of obtaining citizenship are still valid.
+Still, they involve playing an active part in getting your citizenship rather than receiving it at the time of your birth.

 In 1951, the Pakistan Citizenship Act established an all-encompassing birthright citizenship policy, declaring that anyone born in Pakistan is naturally and officially considered a citizen of the country of Pakistan—even if they were born before the Act had entered into force.
 The Pakistan Citizenship Act also defines two other ways of obtaining citizenship: descent or legal migration.
 These three ways of acquiring citizenship in Pakistan are very similar, if not identical, to other countries' citizenship processes around the world.

 The United States of America declared birthright citizenship for USA-born individuals in 1868, as part of the 14th Amendment to the Constitution, which was created in the wake of the Civil War.
 In addition to granting citizenship to all former slaves in the United States, the 14th Amendment officially established that any child born on U.S. soil (meaning any U.S. state or territory) was automatically a citizen of the United States.